How to verify CD-ROM cables are correctly connected

-There are different causes that can cause cables to become loose on your CD-ROM drive.
-Below are steps on how to check the connections on a CD-ROM drive.
-Because these steps require that you open your computer and work inside make sure you're aware of the potential ESD hazards by reviewing our ESD page.
+There are different causes for cables becoming loose on your CD-ROM (compact disc read-only memory) drive.
+Below are steps on how to check the connections on the back of a CD-ROM drive.
+Because these steps require opening your computer and work inside, make sure you're aware of the potential ESD (electrostatic discharge) hazards by reviewing our ESD help page.

 Opening the computer

 Open your computer and locate the CD-ROM and each of the cables connected to it.
-Below is an example of the front and back of a disc drive including where each of the cables should be connected to the drive.
+Below is an example of a disc drive, including where each of the cables should connect to the drive.

-Your CD-ROM should have at least two cables connect to it, a molex power cable and ATAPI / IDE data or SATA cable that should also be connected to your motherboard or other interface card.
-Disconnect the cable from the back of the CD-ROM and reconnect it, do the same on the opposite end of the cable.
+Your CD-ROM should have at least two cables connected to it: a Molex power cable and an ATAPI (AT Attachment Packet Interface) / IDE (integrated development environment) or SATA (Serial AT Attachment) cable.
+The IDE or SATA cable connect to the motherboard or another interface card, and the power cable should connect to the power supply.
+Disconnect the cable from the back of the CD-ROM and reconnect it.
+Do the same on the opposite end of the cable, if possible.

-Next, if your CD-ROM drive is not getting any power disconnect the cable from the back of the drive and reconnect it.
+Next, if your CD-ROM drive is not getting any power, disconnect the power cable from the back of the drive and reconnect it.

 Finally, some computers may have a third cable to interface the CD-ROM with the sound card.
 If the audio for your audio CDs (compact disc) is not working correctly, verify this cable connects to the CD-ROM and sound card.